Commodity prices boost Canadian dollar

 A speech early on Wednesday by Bank of Canada Senior Deputy Governor Paul Jenkins did not affect the Canadian dollar as he rehashed comments the bank made last month when it cut interest rates.

-The completion of Toronto-Dominion Bank's (TD.TO: Quote) $7.7 billion cash and stock deal for New Jersey-based Commerce Bancorp earlier this week may also have removed some of the pressure from the Canadian dollar.
+The completion of Toronto-Dominion Bank's (TD.TO) $7.7 billion cash and stock deal for New Jersey-based Commerce Bancorp earlier this week may also have removed some of the pressure from the Canadian dollar.

 BONDS PINNED LOWER